ballerina-platform/module-ballerina-http/http-ballerina/Module.md

 // Send a GET request to the specified endpoint. http:Response response = check clientEndpoint->get("/get?id=123");
 ```
-The payload can be retrieved as return value from the remote function as follows:
+The payload can be retrieved as the return value from the remote function as follows:

 ```ballerina
 // Retrieve payload as json.